Knight1/VanMooof-Module/README.md

 - Extracts the pack from the dump into a separate File
 - Extracts the pack into the Firmware Files.
 - Read Logs
+ß Decrypt / Encrypt Pack File
 - Untestet: write a new ble authentication Key into the flash
 - uploads Firmware / Pack File via y-modem
 - Not Implemented:
-- Decrypt / Encrypt Pack File
 - Read / Upload Sound Files

 #### Show Dump Content